KylieZC/School_District_Analysis/README.md

 This analysis first uses 'NaN' to replace all ninth-grade students of Thomas High School to eliminate the effect of dishonest students on the overall school analysis.
 ![Nan](Resources/Nan.png)

-* How is the district summary affected?
+* The effect of district summary

 _After_
 ![district_summary](Resources/district_summary.png)
 _before_